TakeLab/podium/docs/source/walkthrough.rst

        [1]]))

 There are a couple of things we need to unpack here.
 Firstly, our textual input data and class labels were converted to indices.
-This happened without our intervention -- predefined datasets have a default preprocessing pipeline, which handles text tokenization and numericalization.
+This happened without our intervention -- built-in datasets have a default preprocessing pipeline, which handles text tokenization and numericalization.
 Secondly, while iterating we obtained two `namedtuple` instances: an :class:`InputBatch` and a :class:`TargetBatch`.
 By default, Podium Iterators group input and target data Fields during iteration.
 If your dataset contains multiple input or target fields, they will also be present as attributes of the namedtuples.

-Let us now take a closer look how Podium does the text to index conversion.

 The Vocabulary
 ---------------